plfa/plfa.github.io/src/plfa/part2/DeBruijn.lagda.md

 substitution or reduction without also showing that they preserve types.
 Hence, the order of presentation must change.

-The syntax of terms now incorporates their typing rules, and the definition of values now incorporates the Canonical Forms lemma.
+The syntax of terms now incorporates their typing rules.
 The definition of substitution is somewhat more involved, but incorporates the trickiest part of the previous proof, the lemma establishing that substitution preserves types.
 The definition of reduction